sPROFFEs/AnimeDeskRice/README.md

 ## 💭 Inspiration

-Inspired by the amazing Linux ricing community and the beautiful world of anime aesthetics.
+Inspired by the amazing Linux ricing community.

 ---

 <div align="center">
-Made with 💜 by [Your Name]
+Made with 💜 by pr0ff3
 </div>